Curtis241/taskmgr/README.rst

 * The list task feature displays all tasks that have not been deleted and exports to csv file.
 * The group command orders tasks by project and label.
 The results can be exported to a csv file.
 * The filter command selects tasks by the status, project, complete/incomplete status, and label.
 * The count command summarizes and displays the number of tasks in each project by date, date_range, label, project, and status.
 When the all command is used both the deleted and un-deleted tasks are included.
-The data is persisted to the selected database.
 * The import command will now load tasks from a csv file
-* Added support for a json or redis database.
+* Added support for a redis database with the redisearch plugin installed.
 The database type can be configured using the default command.

-**The commands available in version 0.2.2.**
+**The commands available in version 0.2.3.**

 ::